Black-Hole Formation

 * And observation: Results show that, just like matter accreting onto a black hole is never actually seen to cross the horizon because to an outside observer it would appear to take an infinite time to do so, collapsing matter would also never be seen to form an event horizon.

-@ And radiation: Mazur MPLA(89)gq/97; Fredenhagen & Haag CMP(90); Liberati et al PRD(00)gq [extremal Reissner-Nordström].
+@ And radiation: Mazur MPLA(89)gq/97; Fredenhagen & Haag CMP(90); Liberati et al PRD(00)gq [extremal Reissner-Nordström]; Senovilla CQG(15)-a1408 [formation by incoming electromagnetic radiation].

-* Stellar collapse: Can lead to a black hole for 2 MSun< M < 100 MSun, since for M < 2 MSun it stops at the neutron star stage, and heavier stars do not exist (unstable); Black holes are more likely to form from stars with low abundances of heavy elements, since high abundances are likely to give supernova explosions with large losses of mass.
+* Stellar collapse: It can lead to a black hole for 2 MSun< M < 100 MSun, since for M < 2 MSun it stops at the neutron star stage, and heavier stars do not exist (unstable); Black holes are more likely to form from stars with low abundances of heavy elements, since high abundances are likely to give supernova explosions with large losses of mass.

-@ Stellar collapse: Hartle in(73); Burrows PT(87)sep; Zampieri et al ApJ(98)ap; Fryer ApJ(99)ap [simulations, various M's]; Ruffini et al PLB(03)ap [plasma and charge].
+@ Stellar collapse: Hartle in(73); Burrows PT(87)sep; Zampieri et al ApJ(98)ap; Fryer ApJ(99)ap [simulations, various Ms]; Ruffini et al PLB(03)ap [plasma and charge]; news pw(13)may [possible observable flash]; Clausen et al ApJ(15)-a1406 [formation probability]; Fuller & Ma a1907 [slow rotation].

-@ Accretion: Lynden-Bell Nat(69)aug; Chakrabarti PRP(96); Park & Ostriker ap/98-in; Blandford ap/99-in; Paczynski ap/00/ApJL.
+@ Accretion: Lynden-Bell Nat(69)aug; Chakrabarti PRP(96); Park & Ostriker ASR(98)ap-conf; Blandford ASP-ap/99; Paczyński ap/00/ApJL.

 @ Binary systems: Alvi & Liu GRG(02)gq/01 [tidally induced].